top of page

 • Control of Resources: A unified Inuit voice across Canada and Greenland would control the world’s most vital new shipping routes and natural resources.

-• Geopolitical Leverage: If the North speaks with one voice, they aren't just "territories" to be bought and sold; they are the ones setting the terms for the rest of the planet.
+• Geopolitical Leverage: If the North speaks with one voice, they aren’t just "territories" to be bought and sold; they set the terms for the rest of the planet.

 A wide-angle landscape photograph of an Inuit dog sled team pulling a traditional wooden sled across the endless white horizon of the Arctic tundra under a bright blue sky.
 The image symbolizes the long-term resilience, mobility, and enduring spirit of the Inuit family across Canada and Greenland.